-First Past the Post is the name for the electoral system used to elect MPs to Westminster.
+First Past the Post (FPTP) is the name for the electoral system used to elect Members of Parliament (MPs) to Westminster.

 Former British colonies tend to use the same voting system as Westminster.
 Many, including Australia, New Zealand, Ireland, Cyprus, Malta and South Africa have since stopped.
 But the US, Canada, India, and many Caribbean and African states still do.